CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{< /tab >}}
 {{< /tabs >}}

-Once all BGP peerings established, all the redistributed local TEP VLANs (subnets) should appear in the routing table of each switch.
-Use the `net show route` command in NCLU, or `show ip route` in `vtysh` to check the routing table
+Once all BGP peerings are established, all of the redistributed local TEP subnets will appear in the routing table of each switch.
+Use the `net show route` command in NCLU, or `show ip route` in `vtysh` to check the routing table.

 {{< tabs "TABID1631 ">}}
 {{< tab "leaf01 ">}}